Soberat/FlowController/README.md

 > python ./main.py

-Choose the VISA response your Brooks 0250 series device is available on, and choose the controllers you want to control:
+Choose the VISA resource your Brooks 0250 series device is available on, and choose the controllers you want to control:

 ![](https://imgur.com/HabmBeW.jpg)